FilipNest/filip-home/_posts/2018-10-31-halloween-favourites.md

 <br />

-(I'm sure I've missed lots but can always do one of these next year.)

 <b>Happy Halloween eveyone.</b>

+(I'm sure I've missed lots so please send me recommendations.
+Also, it's terrible and in no way sumarising the genre that there aren't more women on this list.
+I'll try hard to change this over the coming year by seeking out more, especially on the writing side.)